veekaybee/viberary/src/api/templates/readme.md

 The output of BERT is latent representations of words and their context — a set of embeddings.
 BERT is, essentially, an enormous parallelized Word2Vec that remembers longer context windows.
 Given how flexible BERT is, it can be used for a number of tasks, from translation, to summarization, to autocomplete.
 Because it doesn’t have a decoder component, it can’t generate text, which paved the way for GPT models to pick up where BERT left off.

-However, this architecture doesn't work well for parallelizing sentence similarity, whcih is where sentence transformers comes in.
+However, this architecture doesn't work well for parallelizing sentence similarity, which is where sentence-transformers comes in.

 Given a sentence, `a`, and a second sentence, `b`, from an input, upstream model with BERT or similar variations as its source data and model weights, we'd like to learn a model whose output is a similarity score for two sentences.
 In the process of generating that score, the intermediate layers of that model give us embeddings for subsentences and words that we can then use to encode our query and corpus and do semantic similarity matching.